david-04/david-04.github.io/src/content/docs/blog/exhaustiveness-checks-in-typescript.md

         public readonly index: number
     ) { }
     public static ERROR = new LogLevel("ERROR", 0);
-    public static INFO = new LogLevel("INFO", 1);
+    public static INFO  = new LogLevel("INFO" , 1);
 }
 ```

 Making the constructor `private` prevents other instances from being created outside of the class.
 This means that there is only a finite number of log levels.
-Any `LogLevel` instance that we come across can only be `LogLevel.ERROR` or `LogLevel.INFO`.
+Any `LogLevel` instance can only be `LogLevel.ERROR` or `LogLevel.INFO`.

 However, TypeScript does not treat individual class instances as a dedicated and distinguishable data type.
 Comparing the `logLevel` parameter with known values does not narrow down the type: